 In exceptional cases, individuals in the Old Testament combined more than one office.
 For example, while Ezekiel and Zechariah are both known to us as prophets, they were also priests.
 It might be argued that Moses was king and priest as well as prophet.
 After all, he led the children of Israel and when God was angry with them over worshipping the Golden Calf, he interceded on their behalf, as a priest.
 The same might be said of King David.
 As we will see, he wrote half the Psalms, some of which are prophetic.
 As for being a priest, he did make a sacrifice and lead the worship when the Ark of the Covenant came to the city (2Samuel 6 12-15).
 But the one who truly combined all three offices was Jesus and it is He who we will consider now, as we conclude this chapter.

 But Jesus is a lot more than Prophet, Priest and King – he is God.
 According to the Nicene Creed: “We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father”.
 According to John: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
-All things were made by him; and without him was not anything made that was made” John 1:1-3.
+All things were made by him” John 1:1-3.
 According to the writer of the Hebrews: “God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds; Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high” Hebrews 1:1-3.

 Given that a priest is a mediator between God and human beings, who offers a sacrifice to God on behalf of all, notably on the Day of Atonement, the Jewish high priest went into the Holy of Holies, for his sins and the sins of the people, that was what Jesus did, although not for His sins, since he was sinless.
 The writer of the Letter to the Hebrews compared Jesus to Melchizedek, a greater high priest.
 Because he is both divine and human, Jesus is the perfect mediator.
 He is not only the perfect priest, holy and sinless, but the perfect sacrifice.
 The sacrifice of Jesus need never be made again.
 Jesus “entered once for all into the sanctuary, not with the blood of goats and calves but with his own blood, thus obtaining eternal redemption” (Hebrews 9:12).
 Jesus continues his role as priest.
 “He is always able to save those who approach God through him, since he lives forever to make intercession for them” (Hebrews 7:25).